What Is Microneedling? How It Works And All Your Questions Answered

 You may have heard of microneedling, a treatment that seems to help nearly every skin condition.
 Here we'll discuss what microneedling is, different types of microneedling, and how it works.

 What Is Microneedling?

 Microneedling is a non-invasive procedure where several sterile micro needles are pressed into the skin.
 These pricks create tiny micro holes that trigger the skin's repair system to create new collagen and elastin fibers.
-Topical skincare applied directly after is also absorbed more effectively.
+Topical skincare applied right after microneedling is also absorbed better.

 Benefits of Microneedling

 Can reduce acne scarring, fine lines, and hyperpigmentation

 Lasting results compared to fillers or light to medium depth chemical peels